yamak/axi-nodes/README.md

 ### SimpleAXIMultiplier
 Multiplier peripheral.
 It has AXI4-Lite slave and master node.
 The Slave node receives multiplier, multiplicand and control signal from outside.
 Then it calculates product.Master node gets this product and transfer it to outside.

+### AXIStreamFifo
+In this example, an AXI Stream fifo has been created.This fifo receives data from slave interface.
+When it receives LAST signal, it sends buffered data from the master interface.